bananobyte/NPS/README.md

 # NPS
-A program to automate the termination of processes on Windows 8.1 or Newer
+A program to automate the termination of processes on Windows 8.1 or News